timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 148-NATIONAL DEFENSE TECHNOLOGY AND INDUSTRIAL BASE, DEFENSE REINVESTMENT, AND DEFENSE CONVERSION/SUBCHAPTER II-POLICIES AND PLANNING.md

 ### SUBCHAPTER II—POLICIES AND PLANNING

 ### §2501.
 National security strategy for national technology and industrial base
 * (a) NATIONAL SECURITY STRATEGY FOR NATIONAL TECHNOLOGY AND INDUSTRIAL BASE.—The Secretary of Defense shall develop a national security strategy for the national technology and industrial base.
 The Secretary shall submit such strategy to Congress not later than 180 days after the date of submission of the national security strategy report required under section 108 of the National Security Act of 1947 (50 U.S.C.
-3043).Such strategy shall be based on a prioritized assessment of risks and challenges to the defense supply chain and shall ensure that the national technology and industrial base is capable of achieving the following national security objectives:
+3043).
+Such strategy shall be based on a prioritized assessment of risks and challenges to the defense supply chain and shall ensure that the national technology and industrial base is capable of achieving the following national security objectives:

   * (1) Supplying, equipping, and supporting the force structure of the armed forces that is necessary to achieve—